4543 Phoinix: Orbit and classification

-Phoinix is a dark Jovian asteroid orbiting in the leading Greek camp at Jupiter's Lagrangian point, 60° ahead of the Gas Giant's orbit in a 1:1 resonance (see Trojans in astronomy).
+Phoinix is a dark Jovian asteroid orbiting in the leading Greek camp at Jupiter's Lagrangian point, 60° ahead of the gas giant's orbit in a 1:1 resonance (see Trojans in astronomy).
 This asteroid is not a member of any asteroid family but belongs to the Jovian background population.

 It orbits the Sun at a distance of 4.6–5.6 AU once every 11 years and 7 months (4,237 days; semi-major axis of 5.12 AU).
 Its orbit has an eccentricity of 0.10 and an inclination of 15° with respect to the ecliptic.

-The asteroid was first observer as ' at Heidelberg Observatory in February 1930.
+The asteroid was first observer as at Heidelberg Observatory in February 1930.
 The body's observation arc begins with a precovery taken at Palomar in April 1955, nearly 34 years prior to its official discovery observation.

 Physical characteristics

 Phoinix is a generically assumed C-type asteroid.
-Its V–I color index of 1.20 is the highest of all larger Jovian trojans, which are typically D-types with a V–I index near 0.90 (also see table below).
+Its V–I color index of 1.20 is the highest of all larger Jupiter trojans, which are typically D-types with a V–I index near 0.90 (also see table below).